I recently wrote this post explaining how to disable cellular data on your iPhone in order to avoid going over your monthly data limit.

 Note: The settings menus on Android devices vary from brand to brand and model to model.
 Therefore you should use the procedure below as a general guide.

-1 – Tap your phone’s Settings icon (it looks like a “gear“).
+1 – Tap your phone’s “gear” shaped Settings icon.

 2 – Tap Network & Internet.